cmcg513/network-traffic-viz/README.md

 python pcap_explorer.py -a -i myPCAP.pcap
 ```
 That command will parse the PCAP, enable tcpflow, start a web server and launch your browser to localhost:8000

+## Navigating the UI
+Left clicks on nodes or on the list of IPs on the left will open the Summary overlay (links to files and aggregate stats).
+Right clicks will cause a context switch to a new IP.
+The number of IPs on the y-axis can be configured with the "Configure" button.
+The dropdown on top allows you to quickly choose any of the IPs, while "IP Overview" gives you a nice sortable table on all of the IPs (left click on entries in the table for a context switch).